 5.2.
 Determination of the measured initial inclination

-The vehicle shall be prepared as specified in paragraph 4. above and laden as specified in Annex 5 (first loading condition of the respective vehicle category).
-Before each measurement, the vehicle shall be rocked as specified in paragraph 5.4. below.
+The vehicle shall be prepared as specified in paragraph 4. and laden as specified in Annex 5 (first loading condition of the respective vehicle category).
+Before each measurement, the vehicle shall be rocked as specified in paragraph 5.4. .
 Measurements shall be made three times.

 5.2.1.
 If none of the three measured results differ by more than 2 mrad (0.2 per cent inclination) from the arithmetic mean of the results, that mean shall constitute the final result.